yamiteru/isitfast/README.md

 - Reuses a couple of `UInt32Array`s to store stats for less memory noise
 - Runs GC before every benchmark and suite for less memory noise
 - Uses high resolution time in nanoseconds for more accurate cpu results
-- Exposes lifecycle events listening to data in real-time
+- Exposes lifecycle events for listening to data in real-time
 - Prints colorful benchmark results into a terminal
 - Allows combining different output strategies (terminal/markdown/etc.)